-It is staff's recommendation that the Planning Board recommend to the Board of Commissioners approval of a 30 month moratorium on new subdivisions and multifamily developments as a result of limited waste water treatment capacity.
+It is staff's recommendation that the Planning Board recommend to the Board of Commissioners approval of a 30-month moratorium on new subdivisions and multifamily developments as a result of limited water production and waste water treatment capacity.

 § 160D-107.
 Moratoria.